coop152/obsidian-vaults/Year 3/Second Semester/Chip Multiprocessors/Coursework 1 Report.md

 # Expected speedup
-I expect that the greatest speedup will be achieved using a number of threads equal to the available hardware threads (i.e. 48 threads on mcore48.)
-I expect that this speedup will be around 24x with 48 threads, due to the overhead from creating so many threads.
+I predict that the greatest speedup will be achieved using a number of threads equal to the available hardware threads (i.e. 48 threads on mcore48.)
+I expect that the multithreaded performance will scale

 ## First attempt
 On the first attempt, I implemented the sum operation